gl00mm/Blasphemous_PSVITA/README.md

 ## Patching procedure

 - Download Blasphemous vpk from vitadb and install it.
-- Go to the Release page and download ``BlasphemousVitaSteam.zip``.
+- Go to the Release page and download ``BlasphemousVitaSTEAM.zip``.
 - Extract it.
 - Put the game's data folder(```../steamapps/common/Blasphemous/Blasphemous_Data```) inside the extracted folder (Should be Steam version, make sure there is no Config.ini file in files. if there is one, just delete it.)
 - Launch ``ApplyPatch.bat`` and wait.